-Family-based therapy (FBT) is the leading treatment for eating disorders in children and adolescents.
+Family-based treatment (FBT) is the leading treatment for eating disorders in children and adolescents.
 It’s also called the Maudsley Approach.
 Studies show that up to 75 to 90% of adolescents with anorexia nervosa are fully recovered by their five-year follow-up visit after FBT.
-This therapy has also been adapted for use in bulimia nervosa and atypical eating disorders, such as ARFID.
+This treatment has also been adapted for use in bulimia nervosa and atypical eating disorders, such as ARFID.
 In FBT, parents are seen as the best resource for their child’s recovery and play an active and positive role in order to help their child to:

 - Return to a healthy weight and growth pattern

-- Resume normal eating
+- Resume healthy eating

 - Resume age-appropriate independence with eating

-- Return to normal development
+- Return to healthy development

 Enhanced cognitive behavioral therapy (CBT-E) is the leading evidence-based treatment for all eating disorder diagnoses in adults, and has been adapted for use with adolescents.
 It is designed to produce changes in thinking (cognitive change), and focuses on what is keeping the eating problem going.
 The therapy is tailored to a specific eating problem.
 The patient and the therapist will become experts in the eating problem and what is keeping it going, and will work as a team to help overcome the eating problem.
 The patient will be given tasks to complete between therapy sessions to assist in making changes.
 Depending on a person’s needs, the patient and the therapist may work on: